dhanushraghava2004/RAG-model-based-Chatbot/README.md

 # RAG Chatbot Workflow (n8n)

 This project is an automated **RAG-based chatbot** workflow built in [n8n](https://n8n.io/).
 It uses **retrieval-augmented generation** to fetch relevant documents and generate conversational answers with source attribution.
+##  RUN

+Initailly run the src files and then in the go to the workflow
 ---

 ## 📌 Features